 You want to be a web designer, but you haven’t worked in web design before, so how can you put together a portfolio?
 This is not a unique problem, all of us have been there.
 Don’t fear, it IS possible.
 We can help.
-Whether you want to work for one of the country’s best web design companies or a specific agency, or direct for a business, these tips can get you moving in the right direction.
+Whether you want to work for one of the country’s best web design companies which you can look here or a specific web design agency, or direct for a business, these tips can get you moving in the right direction.

 What better place to start than with website all about you?
 A unique, personalized portfolio can be your best piece to showcase your skill and unique style in web design.
 As your experience grows, you can add projects if you plan it right.